HathorNetwork/rfcs/projects/wallet-service-reliable-integration/0001-design.md

 We are using actors to have a bi-directional channel to the WebSocket feed from the machine, it will receive events and send those events to the machine, using the same type as received from the feed, so if new events are added in the future, they will be automatically emitted to the machine (and probably handled by the '\*' transition)

+## Guards

+#### checkPeerId

+This guard will if check the connected fullnode's peer-id is the same as the one set in the env `PEER_ID`.

+#### checkNetwork

+This guard will if check the connected fullnode's Network is the same as the one set in the env `NETWORK`.

 ## Services